The Essential Black Art: Exhibition

-The Essential Black Art was an art exhibition held at the Chisenhale Gallery in 1988, curated by Rasheed Araeen.
-The exhibition contained the work of nine artists: Araeen, Zarina Bhimji, Sutapa Biswas, Sonia Boyce, Eddie Chambers, Alan de Souza, Mona Hatoum, Gavin Jantjes and Keith Piper.
-It provided a foretaste of Araeem's larger exhibition of the following year, The Other Story.
+The Essential Black Art opened on 5 February 1988 at the Chisenhale Gallery of East London, which was founded by artists in 1986 to serve as a space of artistic experimentation.
+This group exhibition brought together the works of nine artists: Rasheed Araeen, Zarina Bhimji, Sutapa Biswas, Sonia Boyce, Eddie Chambers, Alan de Souza, Mona Hatoum, Gavin Jantjes, and Keith Piper.